-At Singapore’s best local restaurants, don’t expect fine dining – this is all about fantastic flavours, low prices and an authentic dining experience.
+At Singapore’s best local restaurants, don’t expect fine dining – this is all about fantastic flavours, low prices and authentic dining experiences.
 As Singapore is made up of a large percentage of expats, trying to pick out where locals go is more complex than in most other places in Southeast Asia.
 One thing is for sure: local Chinese-influenced (Peranakan) restaurants have stood the test of time, despite the influx of Japanese ramen restaurants and American burger joints.

 In Singapore, everyday local food is anything but ordinary.
-With restaurants often run by the same family for generations, the recipes have been honed throughout the years so they specialise in exacting dishes that can match more swanky places in terms of taste, and smash them when it comes to the cost.
+With restaurants often run by the same family for generations, the recipes have been honed throughout the years so they specialise in exacting dishes that can match swankier places in terms of taste, and smash them when it comes to the cost.
 These are the restaurants, hawker centres and food stalls where Singaporeans go to get their fix of genuine local flavours.

 - Singapore Zoo Admission with Roundtrip Transfer